mmick66/CalendarView/README.md

 ## About Dates

 Calculating calendar dates can be pretty complicated.
 This is because time is an absolute scalar value while dates are a fluid human construct.
 Timezones are arbitrary geopolitical areas and daylight savings times can change according to government decision.
 The best way out of this is to calculate everything in UTC (which is the same as GTM for what we are concerned).
 So, the startDate and the endDatet comming from the delegate should all be in UTC (+0000) time.

-## Licence

-Copyright (c) 02/04/2015 Michael Michailidis

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.